avdravid/AC-GANS-FOR-IMAGE-CLASSIFICATION/README.md

 # AC-GANS For Image Classification
 These are the architectures for the AC-GAN and baseline models that we constructed for the manuscript "Investigating the Potential of Auxiliary-Classifier GANs for Image Classification in Low Data Regimes."
 AlexNet was used for the CIFAR10 experiments, and another standard CNN model was used for the Fashion-MNIST and COVID-19 tests.
-The discriminators of the AC-GANs are based off these corresponding classifier networks.
+The discriminators of the AC-GANs are based off of these corresponding classifier networks.

 Almost all the hyperparameters were shared between the trained CNNs and AC-GANs for all experiments.
 All convolutional and transpose convolutional parameters were initialized from a normal distribution <img src="https://render.githubusercontent.com/render/math?math=\mathcal{N}(1, 0.02)">.
 Batch normalization layers were initialized with <img src="https://render.githubusercontent.com/render/math?math=\gamma, \beta"> from <img src="https://render.githubusercontent.com/render/math?math=\mathcal{N}(1, 0.02)"> and biases as a constant 0.
 All other weight parameters were initialized as per default PyTorch initialization.